ivaruf/eternalize-bash/README.md

     /  _/ /_.___/\__,_/ /____/ /_/ /_/
     /_/

-Features:
+## Features
 * unlimited history-size, so you never have to lose another command.
 * shared history between open terminals.
 * shared history between machines (using dropbox).

-Usage:
+## Usage
+* Download the script
+* run eternalize-bash.sh
-Download the script, run eternalize-bash.sh and select the options you want.
+* select the options you want

+*Re-run the script to link/unlink from dropbox or to uninstall.*

+**Restart your shell for changes to take effect (or run "source .bashrc")**

-**I can't be bothered, give me a one-liner to paste in my shell**
+##"I can't be bothered, give me a one-liner to paste in my shell."

 Linux & OS X:
 ```bash